 Now, if you want to fine tune the steering wheel to get it perfectly on center, you will have to adjust the tie rods one last time.
-If the steering wheel needs to be adjusted clockwise to get it on center - the left tie rod will need to be shortened and the right lengthened by equal amounts.
-If the steering wheel needs to be adjusted counterclockwise - the left needs to be lengthened and the right shortened.
+If the steering wheel needs to be adjusted clockwise to get it on center - the left tie rod will need to be lengthened and the right shortened by equal amounts.
+If the steering wheel needs to be adjusted counterclockwise - the left needs to be shortened and the right lengthened.

-SteeringSystemCenteringC3-Rev 18MY2006 JIML82@aol.com
+SteeringSystemCenteringChevelleRev28JL2009 JIML82@aol.com